Ask Me About Jazz!

 Richie Barshay began drumming inside kitchen cabinets at an early age, and continues banging on things worldwide to this day.

-From his multi-percussion work with Herbie Hancock in the 2000s, to tours and recordings with Chick Corea, Esperanza Spalding, The Klezmatics, Fred Hersch, and Kenny Werner, he's been dubbed "a major rhythm voice on the rise" by Downbeat magazine, and “a major innovator who also knows how to have fun” by The Guardian (UK).
+From his multi-percussion work with Herbie Hancock in the 2000s, to tours and recordings with Chick Corea, Esperanza Spalding, The Klezmatics, Fred Hersch, and Kenny Werner, Richie Barshay has been dubbed "a major rhythm voice on the rise" by Downbeat magazine, and “a major innovator who also knows how to have fun” by The Guardian (UK).
 He’s also performed with Natalie Merchant, Bobby McFerrin, Joe Lovano, Pete Seeger, among many others, and the Tony Award winning musical The Band’s Visit on Broadway.
 Since 2004 he’s traveled across 5 continents teaching and performing as an American Musical Envoy with the U.S. State Department, and can be heard on over 90 recordings including two self-produced albums: Sanctuary featuring Chick Corea (2014), and Homework featuring Herbie Hancock (2004).
 Based in Northampton, Massachusetts and New York City, he is an AmSAT certified Alexander Technique teacher helping performing artists and others regain more body-mind coordination and ease of movement.

 Zaccai Curtis

-Pianist Zaccai Curtis has been making music most of his life.
+Award-winning pianist Zaccai Curtis has been making music most of his life.

 He and his brother, Luques, a bassist have played together as “The Curtis Brothers” for many years.
 Both were born in Hartford CT to a musical family and they co-own Truth Revolution Records with five releases under their name.
 Zaccai graduated from the New England Conservatory in 2005 and performs regularly with Donald Harrison, Christian Scott, Brian Lynch and Ray Vega as well as many others.